horrjd1/horrjd1/MultiMedia/VideoProject.md

 	<img src="imgs/multimedia/video/Files-2.PNG" alt="image" width="400" />
 </a>

-Since the preview in Vegas can lag slightly during effects or fades, I exported some of these small sections of the video to check that the timing matched up properly etc.

 ### Rendering

 When rendering the final version I used an internet template that Vegas already had.